Zawadidone/Native-code/assembly/README.md

 ```

 #### Logical shift
 In a logical shift, zeros are shifted in to replace the discarded bits.
-Therefore, the logical and arithmetic left-shifts are exactly the same.
+Therefore, logical and arithmetic left-shifts are exactly the same.
 However, as the logical right-shift insert value 0 bits into the most significant bit, instead of copying the sign bit.

 **Left logical shift** - Bits are shifted to the left
 ```